 - Spot the giants living in the Ocean

 When it comes to witnessing sea mammals, Mirissa is the first destination that comes into mind.
 This recreational tour allows you to catch a glimpse of the sea creatures living beneath the waters of the Indian Ocean.
 Whale watching tours start early in the morning and run up to 4 hours, where visitors spot dolphins, spinner whales, blue whales, and sea turtles.
+Apart from Mirissa, you can also watch dolphin in Kalpitiya and whale in Trincomalee.

 - Feed the baby jumbos